Section Menu

 - One missed payment does not equal default, but missed payments may appear on your credit history and may affect your ability to obtain credit.

-- Your lender/loan servicer will make repeated efforts to contact you about any missed payments.
+- Your loan servicer will make repeated efforts to contact you about any missed payments.

-- Alternative (private) loans do not qualify for the same rehabilitation programs as federal loans.
-If you have defaulted on your alternative loans, contact your loan servicer to see what programs exist.
+- Private education loans do not qualify for the same rehabilitation programs as federal loans.
+If you have defaulted on your private education loans, contact your loan servicer to see what programs exist.